AI Screenr

 Send async, not scheduled

-Drop one link into the ATS auto-response.
-Candidates interview 24/7 within 24–48 hours.
-The AI asks the same core questions to every candidate, follows up adaptively on weak answers, and records the full transcript.
+Put one link in the ATS auto-response.
+Candidates interview any time within 24 to 48 hours.
+The AI asks the same core questions to every candidate, asks follow-up questions on weak answers, and records the full transcript.

 3